China's Xi wants US trade deal but can 'fight back' | DW | 22.11.2019

 Tensions in Hong Kong have also cast a shadow over US-China relations in the past weeks with China cautioning the US to stay out of what it considers domestic affairs.

-The warning from China came on Wednesday after the US House of Representatives passed the Hong Kong Human Rights and Democracy act.
+The warning came after the US House of Representatives passed the Hong Kong Human Rights and Democracy act.

-The act specifies that the US would withdraw Hong Kong's special trading status if it did not retain sufficient autonomy from China.
+The bill specifies that the US would withdraw Hong Kong's special trading status if it did not retain sufficient autonomy from China.

 kmm/rt (AFP,AP,Reuters)